Laid-backLitFest

 The Laid-back Lit Fest allows everyone to engage online with Artists and talented craftspeople throughout the year, irrespective of the weather, without ever leaving their home.
 You chat with authors who have done research and understand things deeply, and many others.

 • Life is full of tough choices already.
-Concurrent sessions are yet another difficult choice one.
+Concurrent sessions are yet another difficult choice.
 We want to reduce FOMO, so we don’t want anyone to miss out on anything.

 • At this point, no. We are open to any suggestions or ideas you may have.
 You can send us your suggestions here.